• Home

 PSave to Pinterest

-Eight hours of slow cooking, a tomato-rich broth, and barley that soaks up every drop of flavor — this crock pot beef stew is the kind of dinner that makes the whole house smell like something worth coming home to.
-It’s been on our cold-weather rotation for years, and my husband (who rates every meal I make, unsolicited) gives it a consistent ten out of ten.
+After eight hours of slow cooking, the smell will draw you in, and the taste will capture your heart.
+The rich tomato broth and the barley will soak up all the flavor.
+This crock pot beef stew is the dinner that makes the whole house smell like something worth coming home to.
+It has been in our cold-weather rotation for years, and my husband (who rates every meal I make without being asked) gives it a constant ten out of ten.

-What sets this one apart from the basic versions: browning the meat first, using tomato juice as the broth base instead of plain water or stock, and adding the barley in the last hour so it doesn’t turn to mush.
+What makes this one different from the basic versions is: browning the meat first, using tomato juice instead of plain water or stock for the broth, and adding the barley in the last hour so it doesn’t turn to mush.
 Those three things make a real difference in the final bowl.

 How to Make It